rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 Using a max fee of 21.00 gwei and a priority fee of 2.00 gwei.
 Are you sure you want to claim bonds and rewards from 7 proposals? [y/n]
 ```
+Note that if you select the first option to claim all available proposals, they will each execute individually and not as one transaction.
 ## Creating a Recurring Treasury Spend

 You'll need to prepare a few inputs to create a recurring treasury spend: